sybrew/the-seo-framework/readme.txt

 		* You can now use keyboard navigation to select a title separator.
 		* jQuery 3.5.1 is now supported--we faced issues with the load sequence using Firefox and Edge.
 		* Tooltips no longer stick around after you click them using a movable pointer (non-Touch), resolving egregiously annoying behavior on labels and links that have tooltip support.
+		* Closing a TSF-powered postbox with invalid input will no longer cause it to get stuck closed.
+Instead, you should now see a validation message appear.
+		* When you try to hide a TSF-powered postbox with invalid input, it will now reappear with a validation message since you otherwise can't submit the page's form.
+			* This only works when using the Classic Editor, and on the SEO Settings page.
+We couldn't reedify this fix in Gutenberg--but, that page isn't affected by the form-passing issue.
 	* **Post type and taxonomy support:**
 		* When a post type or taxonomy isn't publicly queryable, TSF won't consider it as a supported anymore.
 		* You can no longer select the primary term for taxonomies that aren't supported (not publicly viewable or otherwise disabled via the TSF interface).